Dynamics in Singing: How to Become a More Dynamic Singer

 A singer can use performance dynamics to enhance their performance.
 Dynamics are a tool that all singers can use to prevent their performance being static.
 There are many ways to incorporate dynamics into your vocal performance, from simple things such as increasing volume to varied harmonies.

-Increase or decrease volume: This is a dynamic singers can use to help the emotion from the song come across during their performance.
+You can improve your performance by increasing and decreasing volume.
+This helps the emotion from the song come across during their performance.
 Many singers choose to increase the volume in their vocals when they hit the most emotional part of the song.

 Change vowel shape: When writing your own songs it can often to be difficult to find ways to make your song stand out, changing vowel shape can help this.
 A good example is pronouncing ‘me’ as ‘may’, it adds something unique to the performance.